influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/schema_and_data_layout.md

 ## Shard group duration recommendations

-The default shard group durations works well for most cases.
+The default shard group durations work well for most cases.
 However, high-throughput or long-running instances will benefit from using longer shard group durations.
 Here are some recommendations for longer shard group durations:

 | RP Duration  | Shard Group Duration  |